eliaskioni/BadStatusLine/README.md

 > ## In the terminal listening on worker logs check the logs.
 The exception is been raised randomly.
 So be patient and wait for it to be raised.
 > ## You will see the exception am talking about.

-> ## Partly we failed to catch this because it does not show up while sending single SMSes.
-But sending bulk at once is showed up.
+> ### Partly we failed to catch this because it does not show up while sending single SMSes.
+But sending bulk at once it showed up.

 > ### To understand why i think it might affect other people who fail to realise it early.
 In the lib.AfricasTalkingGateway.py file.
 Uncomment the send_message function and comment the *send_message* function which we have handled the exception.